Why Do I Need a Will?

 Heritage Will Writing encourages everyone to write a will to ensure that your estate goes to the people you want it to when you pass away.
 We also wish to encourage everyone with dependent children to have a will in place to make sure they have chosen somebody to look after and bring up their children.

-Heritage Will Writing is a legal services company with offices in Southampton and Portsmouth servicing clients in the New Forest, Hampshire and neighbouring counties.
+Heritage Will Writing is a legal services company with offices in Southampton servicing clients in the New Forest, Hampshire and neighbouring counties.
 We aim to provide a professional will writing service to clients in the comfort of their own homes.

 We find clients often say they do not need to make a will, as they do not have considerable savings or property.
 We believe that everyone needs a will if they own any assets.
 Why spend years creating wealth and then make no arrangements for it after you have gone to provide for loved ones, friends or charities?